 Andrew Youn: 3 reasons why we can win the fight against poverty.
 Shubhendu Sharma: How to grow a forest in your backyard.
 Emma Marris: Nature is everywhere.
 Jamila Raqib: The secret to effective nonviolent resistance.
 Matt Cutts: Try something new for 30 days.
 Want to eat well?
 Forget about willpower.
 Two decades ago, Brian Wansink accidentally hit on a revelation that would change the course of his career.

-When half a million refugees showed up in Europe earlier this year, the world began to take notice of a problem that has been steadily growing before our eyes.
-Ten years ago, 38 million people had been driven from their homes because of war or persecution; right now that number stands at 60 million.
-That’s equivalent to the population of Italy … drifting, stranded, with little hope of returning home, and few chances to thrive in neighboring countries.
+When a million refugees showed up in Europe this past year, the world began to take notice of a problem that has been steadily growing before our eyes.
+Ten years ago, 38 million people had been driven from their homes because of war or persecution; right now that number stands at over 65 million.
+That’s equivalent to the population of France … drifting, stranded, with little hope of returning home, and few chances to thrive in neighboring countries.
 In Europe, the lack of a unified system to manage the influx of refugees and migrants is exacerbating the problem.
 How a great conversation is like a game of catch.
 Barry Lee When you play catch, you have to do an equal number of catches and throws, right?

 It’s not possible to play catch with somebody and throw more than you catch, for the most part.
 Because then you’d just be throwing baseballs at them, which is not nice.
 This is the exact same ratio as a healthy conversation — you’re going to catch as much as you throw.
 Which means, obviously, you’re going to talk 50% percent and listen 50% percent — and we don’t generally have that balance in our conversations.
 Chris Anderson: TED's secret to great public speaking.
 Mellody Hobson: Color blind or color brave?
 Adam Grant: The surprising habits of original thinkers.
 Linda Liukas: A delightful way to teach kids about computers.
 Hexagons!
 And other reasons to get excited about math.